Three Myths of Child Support in Georgia

 Bonus Myth: Child Support Payments End When a Child Reaches Age 18.

 While the general rule in Georgia is that child support ends at age 18, this is not always the case.
-There are circumstances where child support can end earlier (i.e. if a child becomes emancipated); and, if a child has not yet graduated from high school, child support can continue until age 20.
-Learn more about Georgia’s unique rules for when child support ends.
+There are circumstances where child support can end earlier, such as when a child becomes emancipated, for example.
+Conversely, if a child has not yet graduated from high school, child support can continue until age 20.

 Speak with a Georgia Child Support Lawyer at Stearns‑Montgomery & Proctor